SummitPublicSchools/spswarehouse/README.md

     - This can be done from `Anaconda Prompt` from the Start Menu.
 - Locate the install directory by running: `pip show pip | grep "Location:" | cut -d " " -f2`
     - If this doesn't work, run `pip show pip`, then look at the line "Location:".
+    - Take note of the install directory for the "Set up credentials" step.

 The files referred to in this `README` are in `<install-directory>/spswarehouse/`.